redound/phalcon-rest/README.md

 ![Phalcon REST Library](http://phalconist.com/redound/phalcon-rest/default.svg)
 </a>

-*a library focused on simplyfing the creation of RESTful API's*
+*a library focused on simplifying the creation of RESTful API's*

 ## Installing ##
 Install using Composer.